zacwong2151/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
-The volunteer list is empty.

-  Use case ends.

-* 1b.
-The input command is incorrect.

-    * 1b1.
-System prompts the user to provide a valid command.

-      Use case resumes from step 1.

-* 1c.
-There are no events joined by volunteer.

-  Use case ends.

 * 2a.
 User did not input a valid command.

     * 2a1.
 System prompts user to provide a valid command.

       Use case resumes from step 2.

 * 2b.
-The given index is invalid.

-    * 2b1. iVolunteer shows an error message that there is no such volunteer in the given index.
+User did not input a valid volunteer index.

+    * 2b1.
+System prompts user for the correct command with valid volunteer index.

       Use case resumes from step 2.

+* 2c.
+There are no events joined by volunteer.

+  Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 volunteers without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*

 ### Glossary